dominikbrandon/dominikbrandon.com/root/_drafts/low-cost-kibana-setup.md

 ---
 layout: post
-cover: '/assets/images/cover-code.webp'
+cover: '/assets/images/cover-logs.webp'
 navigation: True
 title: 'Low-cost Kibana setup that everyone can afford'
-# date: 2022-10-08 11:00:00
+date: 2022-10-08 21:00:00  # Blackie's 12th birthday! ❤️
 tags: [Tips and tricks, Observability, Logs, Kibana, Infrastructure]
 subclass: 'post'
 author: dominik
 categories: dominik
-# description: 'My approach to using helper methods for assertions in Spock'
+description: 'How to run Kibana cheaply and load the logs in order to read them ad hoc?'
 ---

-Have you ever found yourself in a place where reading logs feels inefficient because your best way of doing this is grepping through plain text?
-Do you miss the experience of Kibana, which embraces histograms, visualizations, and filtering, but your working environment does not provide that?
+Have you ever found yourself in a place where **reading logs feels inefficient** because your best way of doing this is grepping through plain text?
+Do you **miss the experience of Kibana**, which embraces histograms, visualizations, and filtering, but your working environment does not provide that?

-Well, that had been the case for me, but with a bit of effort, I've managed to find a good-enough solution.
+Well, that had been the case for me, but *with a bit of effort, I've managed to find a good-enough solution*.
 It bases on running Kibana on your local machine, so there's no additional server cost for your company.
 Together with the setup of ingesting logs from the file, it provides a very flexible way of running Kibana on demand.

 Log storage together with the whole Kibana stack may indeed cost an arm and a leg, so companies may be hesitant to incorporate it into their infrastructure.
-Using the approach described below might be a quick win for you if you need Kibana ad hoc.
+Using the approach described below might be a **quick win for you if you need Kibana ad hoc**.

-#### Prerequisites
+#### 📌 Prerequisites

 - local Kubernetes cluster, I used [minikube](https://github.com/kubernetes/minikube){:target="_blank" rel="noopener noreferrer"}
 - [Helm](https://helm.sh/){:target="_blank" rel="noopener noreferrer"} installed

-#### Step-by-step guide
+#### 🐾 Step-by-step guide

-##### Running ELK stack
+##### ⚙️ Running ELK stack

 <ol>
 <li>